bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 **vectortype** Is equal to self.__class__.__name__ such as "SwitchVector" etc.,

-**label** is a string which can be used by the client, if not given it will be set equal to the name.
+**label** is a string which can be used by the client.

 **group** is a further label used by the client, which can be used to group properties together.
-It can be left blank if not used.
+It can be left as an empty string if not used.

 **perm** is the permission - set to one of 'ro', 'wo', 'rw' - so 'ro' means the client can only read the vector values, not set them.
 Not applicable for the LightVector which does not have permission (being a read only value).